28 May 1930

 Death of revolutionary Bhagwati Charan Vohra

 Revolutionary freedom fighter Bhagwati Charan Vohra died on May 28, 1930 as a result of an explosion while testing a bomb.
-Vohra was the author of the famous article titled “The Philosophy of Bomb”.
+Vohra was the author of the famous article titled “The Philosophy of the Bomb”.

-- Born on 4th July 1904 to Rai Bahadur Shiv Charan Vohra and his wife, Bhawati Charan was a brilliant and articulate man whose contribution to the Indian freedom struggle is forgotten by most Indians.
+- Born on 4th July 1904 to Rai Bahadur Shiv Charan Vohra and his wife, Bhagwati Charan was a brilliant and articulate man whose contribution to the Indian freedom struggle is forgotten by most Indians.

 - In 1921, Vohra quit his college and joined the Satyagraha movement.
 However, after the movement was called off, he resumed his studies at the National College, Lahore and acquired a B.A. degree.

 - It was at the college that Vohra was drawn towards the revolutionary movement in India.

 - He was very close to the legendary Bhagat Singh and others such as Sukhdev and Chandrasekhar Azad.